devpi/devpi/doc/userman/devpi_commands.rst

       --only-docs        as --with-docs but don't build or upload release files

     direct file upload options:
-      --from-dir         recursively look for archive files in path if it is a dir --only-latest      upload only latest version if multiple archives for a package are found (only effective with --from-dir)
+      --index INDEX      index to upload to (defaults to current index) --from-dir         recursively look for archive files in path if it is a dir --only-latest      upload only latest version if multiple archives for a package are found (only effective with --from-dir)